-All floors will have 10 panels of marley floor, each panel approximately 5 feet 3.5 inches wide making the full floor approximately 53.5 x 53.5.
-Teams may dance off the marley floor; however, all routine choreography for the entire team must begin and end on the marley floor.
-Jumping on or off a raised performance surface is prohibited.
-This rule applies in all categories, including Game Day.
-Teams competing at a regional event with a marley floor will be warned for starting/ending on or off the marley; teams WILL be penalized at the college championship.
-Please note that the tape which surrounds the edges will count as the marley floor.
+- A. All floors will have 10 panels of Marley floor, each panel approximately 5 feet 3.5 inches wide making the full floor approximately 53.5 x 53.5. - B. Teams may dance off the Marley floor; however, all routine choreography for the entire team must begin and end on the Marley floor. - C. Jumping on or off a raised performance surface is prohibited.
+This rule applies in all categories, including Game Day. - D. Teams competing at a regional event with a Marley floor will be warned for starting/ending on or off the Marley; teams WILL be penalized at the college championship.
+Please note that the tape which surrounds the edges will count as the Marley floor. - E. In the Spirit Program Divisions cheer and dance teams will split the performance surface 1/2 mat (approx. 25 feet deep and 42 feet wide- 5 strips) and 1/2 Marley (approx. 25 feet deep and 53.5 feet wide for Dance).
+Cheerleaders and dancers may stand or perform on either surface and must stay within the 53.5 X 53.5 area.
+Skills must be performed on the surface that is legal for the skill being performed.
+Athletes must follow the specific Safety Rules and Regulations for their team (cheer/dance).